aflashyrhetoric/aflashyrhetoric.github.io/content/posts/coding.md

 1. Wake up.
 2. Is it a week day?
 If so, continue to Step 3\.
 If not, go back to sleep.
 3. Go to the bathroom.
-4. Brush your teeth.
+4. Wash your face.
-5. Are you a girl?
+5. Do you drink coffee?
 If so, proceed to Step 6\.
 If not, skip to Step 7.
-6. Do you have a makeup routine?
-If so, do your makeup routine.
-If not, proceed to Step 7.
+6. Do you have coffee?
+If so, make coffee.
+If not - tough luck - proceed to Step 7.
 7. Are you on a diet?
 If so, get an apple.
 If not, bust out three poptarts.
 8. Eat whatever you created in Step 7.
 9. Go to work.